Cranberry Pecan Cookies

 3. Allow the cookies to cool for 5 minutes on the baking sheet, then remove them to a wire rack to cool completely.

-• If you love oatmeal raisin cookies, then you have to try adding 1/2 cup of oats to these cookies!
+• If you love oatmeal raisin cookies, then you have to try adding 1/2 cup of oats to them!
 I recommend using quick oats; they will give you the best chewy texture.

 • Not a big fan of cranberries?
 You can use any dried fruit in these cookies instead!
 Try using apricots, peaches, apples, or raisins.